 Figure 6-1 – Both endpoints are registered with the same gatekeeper – Direct call signalling

-For the negotiation of a common security protocol list, the corresponding message flows of Figure 6-1 are detailed as follows:
+:

 1) Endpoints A and B send a GRQ message that includes, in the supportedFeatures in the featureSet field of the GRQ, the securityProtocolNegotiation feature.
-This feature should include all the H.225.0 call signalling channel security protocols they support.

 2) The gatekeeper returns a GCF message that includes, in the supportedFeatures in the featureSet field of the GCF, the securityProtocolNegotiation feature.
 The feature negotiation procedure is optional at the GRQ/GCF stage.

 3) Endpoints A and B send an RRQ that includes, in the supportedFeatures in the featureSet field, the securityProtocolNegotiation feature.
-This feature should include all of the H.225.0 call signalling channel security protocols they support.
+This feature should include all of the security protocols including priority and connectionAddress (where applicable) they support.

 4) The gatekeeper returns an RCF message that includes, in the supportedFeatures of the featureSet field of the RCF, the securityProtocolNegotiation feature.
 The gatekeeper shall keep the endpoint's supported security protocols for future use.

-5) Before endpoint A initiates a call to endpoint B, endpoint A sends an ARQ message including the securityProtocolNegotiation feature with all the H.225.0 call signalling channel security protocols it supports to gatekeeper A.
+5) Before endpoint A initiates a call to endpoint B, endpoint A sends an ARQ message including the securityProtocolNegotiation feature to gatekeeper A.

-6) Depending on the security policy and whether there is a common security protocol between endpoint A and endpoint B, gatekeeper A may return an ACF message including endpoint B's securityProtocolNegotiation feature with all of the H.225.0 call signalling channel security protocols endpoint B supports, or an ARJ to reject the call.
+6) Depending on the security policy and whether the call signalling is gatekeeper routed, gatekeeper A in direct mode, may return an ACF message including endpoint B's securityProtocolNegotiation feature with the highest priority matching security protocol between endpoint A and endpoint B. , In routed mode, it may return the highest matching security protocol between endpoint A and the gatekeeper or due to security policy may return an ARJ to reject the call.

-7) In the case where there is at least one common supported security protocol, endpoint A can establish a secure call signalling channel to endpoint B.
+7) In the case where there is at least one common supported security protocol, in direct mode, endpoint A establishes a secure call signalling channel to endpoint B. In routed mode, endpoint A established a secure call signalling channel with the gatekeeper and the gatekeeper in turn establishes a secure call signalling channel to endpoint B.

-8) In the case where there is no common supported security protocol between endpoint A and endpoint B, endpoint A can stop the call or proceed to set up a normal call.
+8) In the case where there is no common supported security protocol between endpoint A and the gatekeeper and/or endpoint B and where gatekeeper security policy permits, endpoint A may proceed to set up a normal call.

-The above scenario with only a single gatekeeper is a special case, and a scenario with multiple gatekeepers is shown in Figure 6-2.
+A scenario with multiple gatekeepers is shown in Figure 6-2.
 It is assumed that there are at least two H.323 endpoints attached to different gatekeepers (e.g., endpoint A, endpoint B).
 It is further assumed that H.323 endpoints communicate directly end-to-end for call establishment.

 Figure 6-2 – Both endpoints are registered with different gatekeepers – Direct call signalling